chrg127/lua-utils/README.md

-A bunch of lua utilities made for fun.
+A bunch of lua utility libraries made for fun.
 Here's the rundown:

 - fmt.lua: utilities for formatting and printing stuff.
-The huge thing here is being able to print table structures, even indented.
+The huge thing here is being able to print table structures, even indented, as well a format() function that works very similar to python.
-- oop.lua: Implementation of a simple OOP system for lua.
+- oop.lua: implementation of a simple OOP system for lua.
+- util.lua: general utilities, check inside for details.

+Unless otherwise noted, all these libraries are on the public domain.